shohirose/basic-cfd3/README.md

 where $p$ is pressure, $u$ is velocity, $E$ is total energy, and $\rho$ is density.

 The problem is solved by using the finie difference method.
-The following Riemann solvers are implemented:
+The following methods are implemented:

+- Riemann solvers
     - Steger-Warming Riemann solver (Flux vector splitting scheme)
     - Roe Riemann solver (Flux difference splitting scheme)

-In adittion, Lax-Wendroff scheme is implemented.

-For time integration, the explicit Euler scheme is used.
-No-flow boundary condition is imposed for left and right boundaries.
+- Spacial reconstruction
+    - 1st-order
+    - Lax-Wendroff
+    - TVD method (Minmod, Superbee, Van Leer, Van Albada)
+- Time integration
+    - Explicit Euler method
+    - Runge-Kutta 2nd-order method

 Please refer to [1] for the details of each scheme.